 As usual, always ease into exercise, and pace yourself.
 Exercise is one of the things breast reduction patients are most excited about after their surgery.
 Still, you don’t want to compromise your results by rushing into heavy workouts too quickly.

-How to Reduce Breast Reduction Surgery Scars: 4 Tips
+How to Reduce Breast Reduction Scars: 4 Tips

 Pulling and stretching on your incisions can cause them not only to open up, but to be agitated in such a way as to create a worsened scar over time.
 Especially during the first few weeks of recovery, stay relatively still, make gentle movements, and do not stretch or strain.

-2. Don’t expose your incisions to ultraviolet light.
+2. Don’t expose your breast reduction scars to ultraviolet light.

-UV light from the sun or tanning beds can exacerbate the pigment of your scars, making your scars appear darker than they need to be.
+UV light from the sun or tanning beds can exacerbate or reduce the appearance and pigment of your scars, making your scars appear darker than they need to be.
 Wear protective clothing, use sunscreen, and do whatever it takes to keep your incision sites and scars out of the sun.